 Also available are water fountain sprayers, pickle-ball courts, and picnic areas.
 Several walking trails are also on site, passing through scenic areas that are home to a variety of plants and wildlife.

-8. Learn About trains at the Orange Empire Railway Museum
+7. Learn About trains at the Southern California Railway Museum

-It doesn’t matter if you are obsessed with trains or not, the Orange Empire Railway Museum is a fun, interactive learning experience for everyone.
+It doesn’t matter if you are obsessed with trains or not, the Southern California Railway Museum is a fun, interactive learning experience for everyone.

 This museum features the region’s biggest collection of railway-related items, some of which date as far back as the 1870s.